7 Tips for better climbing with your mountain bike; that way you go uphill faster

 Fitness bike

-A smart bicycle trainer can also be beneficial, especially in combination with, for example, software such as Zwift.
-You can even climb the Ventoux or Alpe d’Huez from your living room or cellar!
+A smart bicycle trainer can also be advantageous, particularly when paired with software like Zwift, Rouvy of Bkool.
+With this setup, you can even tackle legendary climbs such as the Ventoux or Alpe d’Huez without leaving your living room or basement!

 Photo of author